JoeTCode/spending-tracker/README.md

   - **Global model:** The global model is a highly generalised model, recieving weight updates from all users.
 This (ideally) makes it a jack-of-all-trades but master of none model.

 ### 💡 Continuous Learning
-  - This allows users to finetune the selected model based on recategorised transactions.
+  - This allows users to finetune the selected model based on re-categorised transactions.
 Finetuning the global model has reduced influence compared to finetuning the personalised model.

 ### 🔍 Other notable features
 - Keyword-based merchant classification using REGEX.